 Cambridge has access to a wide variety of broadband services.

 Fibre optic broadband using the Openreach network and delivered over a standard telephone line is available up to an average of approximately 65Mb from ISPs such as Sky, TalkTalk, EE and BT.
 CityFibre, the UK's largest independent full fibre platform has laid full fibre cables through Cambridge as part of its £26m plan to future-proof the city's digital connectivity.
 And there's also the option of fibre up to 1Gb using the Virgin Media network.

 If you want a broadband and TV package you can choose from Sky, Virgin, TalkTalk and BT, but remember that without a high-speed unlimited broadband connection, streaming HD video may not work very well.

-To find out what’s in your exact location enter your postcode into our comparison pages to display only those deals available to your home.
-You can use the filters to narrow these down to specific deals and we will also make sure to flag any added extras, such as vouchers, gifts or even free installation.
+To find out what’s in your exact location, enter your address into our comparison pages to display only those deals available to your home.
+You can use the filters to narrow these down to specific deals, and we'll also make sure to flag any added extras, such as vouchers, gifts or even free installation.

 Comparing mobile broadband in Cambridge

-You must confirm coverage in your area before purchasing a mobile service.
-As well as the network’s own coverage check tools (which you can access by clicking the logos below) ask friends and family for their experiences, the tools are not guaranteed and there can easily be dead spots even within well-served locations.
+You should always check coverage in your area before purchasing a mobile service.
+As well as the network’s own coverage check tools (which you can access by clicking the logos below), ask friends and family for their experiences.